-The SAS Assistant short course is optional for adults planning to support an SAS Facilitator in their SAS Small Group delivery.
-During the two (2) hr course applicants gain awareness of:
+- The SAS Assistant short course is optional for adults planning to support an SAS Facilitator in their SAS Small Group delivery.
+During the two (2) hour course applicants gain awareness of:

 - The SAS Small Group Program framework;

 - Main components of SAS group sessions;

-- Basic guide to supporting SAS cadet behaviour and learning;
+- Basic guide to supporting children's behaviour and learning;

-- Familiarity of the SAS software to assist the lead facilitator with:
+- Familiarity of the SAS online platform to assist the SAS facilitator with:

-- o allocating tokens;
+- allocating tokens;

-- o supporting cadet response submission; or
+- supporting cadet response submission; or

-- o turn-taking controls.
+- turn-taking controls.